top of page

 Thomas MORIN, great organ

-Pange Lingua en taille à 4
+Hymne Pange Lingua (I. Pange Lingua en taille à 4 – III.
+Récit du chant de l’hymne précédent)

 Siméon PETROV, great organ